 - Stir well and let it come to a simmer.

 - Once the tomatoes have been roasting for 30 minutes, add the garlic cloves and cook until soft, about 10-15 minutes.
 Coarsely mash the roasted tomatoes and garlic with the back of a fork and add to the soup.

 - Add the oats and simmer everything for another 15-20 minutes, stirring often.

-- Remove from heat, sprinkle with some freshly grated parmesan and croutons (instructions for home made croutons below).
+- Finish with a sprinkle with some freshly grated parmesan, fresh thyme and croutons (instructions for home made croutons below).

 - Drizzle bread with olive oil.